infinitespace-studios/XamarinLegacyDynamicAssetsExample/README.md

 You need to use the `AssetPackManager` to install on-demand asset packs, this is available in the `Xamarin.Google.Android.Play.Core"` NuGet Package.
 However due to the API using Java Generics you cannot use all the `AssetPackManager` directly.
-This is why we have a `PlayCoreHelperBinding` project.
-This project contains a non generic Java Wrapper around the `AssetPackManager` which allows us to capture events from the `OnStatusUpdate` method.
+The `Xamarin.Google.Android.Play.Core` version `1.10.2.3` contains a non generic Java Wrapper around the `AssetPackManager` which allows us to capture events from the `OnStatusUpdate` method.
 This lets us get feedback while we are installing "Features".